Export Requirements for Chile

 - Obtain FSIS Form 9060-5.

 - If the food preparation contains poultry ingredients, the FSIS Letterhead Certificate to Export Frozen or Chilled Poultry Meat to Chile (PDF Only) must accompany FSIS Form 9060-5.
-A guideline (PDF Only) has been developed to assist with the preparation of this letterhead certificate.
+A guideline has been developed to assist with the preparation of this letterhead certificate.

-- If the food preparation contains processed or cooked poultry ingredients, an additional bilingual FSIS Letterhead Certificate (PDF Only) to export processed or cooked poultry products to Chile must be completed.
+- If the food preparation contains processed or cooked poultry ingredients, an additional bilingual FSIS Letterhead Certificate to export processed or cooked poultry products to Chile must be completed.
 The required internal temperature and times that need to be included on the bilingual FSIS Letterhead Certificate are listed under the processing requirements A.2 (a, b, or c) section.

 - Note: In addition to the above, If the food preparation contains any dairy product, a certification from AMS is required and the product must come from a plant listed on the FDA’s List of U.S. Dairy Manufacturers/Processors with Interest in Exporting to Chile.

 - Obtain FSIS Form 9060-7 (08/26/2011) - Animal Casings Export Certificate for Countries Requiring Ante-mortem, Post-mortem, and Fit for Human Food Statements.
-In addition, effective November 11, 2011, FSIS Letterhead Certificate (PDF Only) for Pork Casings exported to Chile must accompany FSIS Form 9060-7.
+In addition, effective November 11, 2011, FSIS Letterhead Certificate for Pork Casings exported to Chile must accompany FSIS Form 9060-7.

 - Sheep casings are not permitted entry into Chile due to the presence of scrapie in the U.S.